Armagh: Modern era

+The parliamentary borough of Armagh was a two-seat constituency in the Irish House of Commons prior to 1801.
+It continued as a one-seat constituency in the United Kingdom House of Commons from 1801 to 1885.
+It had a municipal corporation which was abolished under the Municipal Corporations (Ireland) Act 1840.

 Armagh has been an educational centre since the time of Saint Patrick, and thus it has been referred to as "the city of saints and scholars".
 The educational tradition continued with the foundation of the Royal School in 1608, St Patrick's College in 1834 and the Armagh Observatory in 1790.
 The Observatory was part of Archbishop Lord Rokeby's plan to have a university in the city.
 This ambition was finally fulfilled, albeit briefly, in the 1990s when Queen's University of Belfast opened an outreach centre in the former hospital building.

 The Catch-my-Pal Protestant Total Abstinence Union was founded in 1909 in Armagh by the minister of 3rd Armagh (now The Mall) Presbyterian Church, Rev. Robert Patterson.
 Although relatively short-lived it was very successful for that time, attracting many tens of thousands of members.
-It was influential in the development of a 'two-community' narrative in Ulster which was important in the Ulster Unionist campaign during the Third Home Rule Crisis.
-A 'blue plaque' historical marker commemorating Rev. Patterson was erected on The Mall in 2019.
+It was influential in the development of a "two-community" narrative in Ulster which was important in the Ulster Unionist campaign during the Home Rule crisis.
+A blue plaque historical marker commemorating Rev. Patterson was erected on The Mall in 2019.

 Three brothers from Armagh died at the Battle of the Somme during World War I. None of the three has a known grave and all are commemorated on the Thiepval Memorial to the Missing of the Somme.
 A fourth brother was wounded in the same attack.

 On 14 January 1921, during the Irish War of Independence, a Royal Irish Constabulary (RIC) sergeant was assassinated by the Irish Republican Army (IRA) in Armagh.
 He was attacked with a grenade as he walked along Market Street and later died of his wounds.
 On 4 September 1921, republican leaders Michael Collins and Eoin O'Duffy addressed a large meeting in Armagh, which was attended by up to 10,000 people.

-During the Troubles in Armagh, the violence was substantial enough for a stretch of road on the outskirts of the city to be referred to by one RUC officer as "Murder Mile".
-Over the span of 36 years, although mainly concentrated in the years from 1969 until 1994, the small city, including some outlying areas, saw 86 deaths in the Troubles, including those of a number of people from the city who lost their lives elsewhere in Troubles-related incidents.
+During the Troubles in Armagh, the violence was substantial enough for a stretch of road on the outskirts of the city to be referred to as "Murder Mile".
+Over the span of 36 years, although mainly concentrated in the years from 1969 until 1994, the small city, including some outlying areas, saw 86 deaths in the Troubles, including those of a number of people from the city who died elsewhere in Troubles-related incidents.
 Armagh City Hall, which had been built as the Tontine Buildings in 1828 and converted into a municipal building in 1910, was badly damaged in a bomb attack on 27 September 1972 and subsequently demolished.